cbpark/ptc-cluster/docs/admin/admin-guide.md

 sudo systemctl restart slurmctld.service
 ```

-If there is any error, check the systemd status and see the log message:
+If there is an error, check the systemd status and see the log message:

 ``` no-highlight
 systemctl status slurmctld.service